plantuml-stdlib/Archimate-PlantUML/README.md

 >

 ## Contributing
-If you have any ideas, just open an issue [Link to add] and tell me what you think.
+If you have any ideas, just [open an issue](https://github.com/ebbypeter/Archimate-PlantUML/issues/new) and tell me what you think.

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.